David Dalsky Associate Professor

 |

-Background | Professional background: Associate Professor, Int.
-Academic Research and Resource Center, Kyoto University (2014-present) Associate Professor, Grad.
-School of Human and Environmental Studies, Kyoto University (2014-present) Associate Professor, Ctr. for the Promotion of Excellence in Higher Ed., Kyoto University (2008-2014) Visiting Lecturer, Graduate School of Human and Environmental Studies, Kyoto University (2007-2008) Post-Doctoral Fellow, Division of Human Sciences, Hokkaido University (2006-2007) Japanese Ministry of Education (MEXT) Scholar, Faculty of Arts, Shinshu University (2004-2006) Instructor, Psychology Department, University of Mississippi, Oxford, USA (2002-2004) Instructor, Croft Institute for International Studies, University of Mississippi, Oxford, USA (2001-2004) Educational background: Ph.D. in Social Psychology, University of Mississippi, Oxford, Mississippi, USA (2005) M.A. in Social Psychology, University of Mississippi, Oxford, Mississippi, USA (2002) B.A. in Psychology, Saint Norbert College, De Pere, Wisconsin, USA (1998) |
+Background | Professional background: Associate Professor, Institute for Liberal Arts and Sciences, Kyoto University (2014-present) Associate Professor, Grad.
+School of Human and Environmental Studies, Kyoto University (2014-present) Associate Professor, Center for the Promotion of Excellence in Higher Ed., Kyoto University (2008-2014) Visiting Lecturer, Graduate School of Human and Environmental Studies, Kyoto University (2007-2008) Post-Doctoral Fellow, Division of Human Sciences, Hokkaido University (2006-2007) Japanese Ministry of Education (MEXT) Scholar, Faculty of Arts, Shinshu University (2004-2006) Instructor, Psychology Department, University of Mississippi, Oxford, USA (2002-2004) Instructor, Croft Institute for International Studies, University of Mississippi, Oxford, USA (2001-2004) Educational background: Ph.D. in Social Psychology, University of Mississippi, Oxford, Mississippi, USA (2005) M.A. in Social Psychology, University of Mississippi, Oxford, Mississippi, USA (2002) B.A. in Psychology, Saint Norbert College, De Pere, Wisconsin, USA (1998) |